LBHackney-IT/cv-19-res-support-v3/README.md

 ```

 This will initialise the API on port 3000.
-This may conflict with other applications, it also doesn't provide full debugging capabilities of Visual Studio.
+This may conflict with other applications, it also doesn't provide debugging capabilities of Visual Studio.

 4. Ensure Docker is started and the appSettings connection string matches the cv-19-res-support-v3_dev_database values, which should also be running in Docker.